As the price of high-quality cameras has continued to fall, the art and craft of photography have flourished.

 And for many, it’s a way to make a living.

-Navigating the transition between photography as a hobby and creating a photography business can be tricky.
-People often ask:
+Navigating the transition between photography as a hobby and starting a photography business can be tricky.
+When researching how to start a photography business, people often ask:

 - How much money does it take to start a photography business?